-I recommend Daring Greatly for people who are struggling with shame (shame tells us: “I am bad/broken/burdensome") or have difficulties letting people into their life.
+I recommend Daring Greatly for people who are struggling with shame (shame tells us: “I am bad/broken/burdensome”) or who have difficulties letting people into their lives.
+Brené will make you laugh with her honesty, challenge your thoughts and beliefs to be real with yourself and others, and inspire practical, applicable steps to live with vulnerability and ultimately dare greatly.

 “Vulnerability is not based on maturity and requires boundaries and trust.
 It’s not oversharing, it’s not purging, it’s not indiscriminate disclosure, it’s not celebrity-style social media information dumps.
 Vulnerability is about sharing our feelings and our experiences with people who have earned the right to hear them.
-Being vulnerable and open is mutual and an integral part of the trust-building process” (Daring Greatly, p.45).
+Being vulnerable and open is mutual and an integral part of the trust-building process.”
+(Daring Greatly, p.45)

 ©Grayson Wallen 2021.
 All Rights Reserved.
 Terms & Conditions Apply.